Efficient first-principles approach to Gibbs free energy with thermal expansion

 \subsection{bcc and hcp Ti}

 Similar to the discussion on fcc Al, the Gibbs free energy can be accurately calculated without including $B_2$ (Sec.
 S2 in the Supplemental Material \cite{Supplemental}).
 Therefore, in the following calculations, we used $B_1$ to determine the Gibbs free energy with the VIP method.
-Figure~\ref{fig:Ti_Tc} shows the difference in the Gibbs free energy of Ti between bcc and hcp from 300 K to 2000 K. The origin of the vertical axis is shifted that the values from first principles and those of CALPHAD coincides at 300 K, because the GGA overestimates the energy of the bcc phase using the static bcc lattice as a local maximum of the potential energy surface~\cite{Jung2023-yz}.
+Figure~\ref{fig:Ti_Tc} shows the difference in the Gibbs free energy of Ti between bcc and hcp from 300 to 2000 K. The origin of the vertical axis is shifted that the values from first principles and those of CALPHAD coincides at 300 K, because the GGA overestimates the energy of the bcc phase using the static bcc lattice as a local maximum of the potential energy surface~\cite{Jung2023-yz}.
 Both the Gibbs free energy and the Helmholtz free energy follow a similar curve until the phase transition temperature.
 Thermal expansion significantly affects the absolute values of the Gibbs free energy as shown in Sec.
 S4 of the Supplemental Material \cite{Supplemental}.
 However, because the thermal expansion contributions to the Gibbs free energy in the bcc and hcp phases are very similar, their effects nearly cancel out when calculating the free energy difference.
 In contrast, considering vibrational atomic displacements significantly affects the evaluation of the relative phase stability; the Gibbs free energy leads to a better agreement with the CALPHAD data by including electron-phonon couplings $F_{\rm ele}^{\rm disp}(T,V)$.